mark-watson/PythonAIBook/manuscript/Deep_Learning_Natural_Language_Processing.md

 ## Deep Learning Natural Language Processing Wrap-up

 In this chapter we have seen examples of how effective deep learning is for NLP using PyTorch and the Hugging Face transformers ecosystem.
-All three examples — summarization, zero-shot classification, and sentence similarity — run locally on your laptop without requiring API keys or cloud services.
+All three examples (summarization, zero-shot classification, and sentence similarity) run locally on your laptop without requiring API keys or cloud services.

 I worked on other methods of NLP over a 25-year period and I ask you, dear reader, to take my word on this: deep learning has revolutionized NLP and for almost all practical NLP applications, deep learning libraries and pre-trained models from organizations like Hugging Face should be the first thing that you consider using.